risc0/risc0-solana/README.md

 > [!IMPORTANT]
 > `main` is the development branch.
-> Application developers should use the [latest release](https://github.com/risc0/risc0-solana/releases) instead.
+Application developers should use the [latest release](https://github.com/risc0/risc0-solana/releases) instead.

 # RISC Zero Solana

+> [!WARNING]
+> This is unaudited and not yet recommended for production use.

 [RISC Zero] is a zero-knowledge verifiable general computing platform, with [Solana] integration.
 This repository contains our Solana verifier infrastructure and supporting code.